Zequez/logseq-vault/pages/Playfight Website Possibilities.md

 			- Neither Holochain nor [Holo.host](https://holo.host/) (a web hosting platform for Holochain apps) are public ready; so we would still need to use an alternative backend in the meantime
 			- A lot of moving parts, very complex
-			- Alright, this idea is not practical, I admit it; I still want to organize the workshop -
+			- Alright, this idea is not practical, I admit it; I still want to organize the workshop
+			- Would need separate research and even building things to be able to enable people to use free no-code tools to build their website
+			-
 	- #### Headless backend with web components that can be embedded into existing websites
 		- For the page building you can use whatever you want; Mystrikingly, Webflow